Liturgy & Prayer

 Sacrament of Reconciliation

-The Sacrament of Reconciliation is offered every month, especially during the seasons of Advent and Lent.
+The Sacrament of Reconciliation is offered every month on First Friday's.

 Stations of the Cross